 A.4.5.
-Confirmation that the small-scale project activity is not a debundled component of a larger project activity:
+Confirmation that the small-scale project activity is not a debundled component of a large scale project activity:

-Based on paragraph 2 of Appendix C of the Simplified Modalities and Procedures for Small-Scale CDM project activities, this project is not debundled.
-There are no other registered small-scale CDM project activities with the same project participants, in the same project category and technology/measure whose project boundary is within 1 km of another proposed small-scale activity.
+Based on paragraph 2 of Appendix C of the Simplified Modalities and Procedures for Small-Scale CDM project activities, 8 this project is not debundled.
+There are no other registered large-scale CDM project activities with the same project participants, in the same project category and technology/measure whose project boundary is within 1 km of another proposed small-scale activity.

-SECTION B. Application of a baseline methodology:
+SECTION B. Application of a baseline and monitoring methodology